AntonShalgachev/Asteroids/README.md

 * Space - Shoot

 ## Compatibility
-Confirmed to run in Chrome, Firefox
+Confirmed to run in Chrome, Firefox, IE

-Does not run in IE
+High score is stored in cookies, so if yo run game in Chrome locally, it won't let you save your record